alexlawrence/reznik/README.md

 ###Environment

-reznik was developed in Node.js using Jasmine specs for testing.
-However it can also be executed in [PhantomJS](http://www.phantomjs.org/).
+reznik was developed in Node.js using but it can also be executed in [PhantomJS](http://www.phantomjs.org/).
-Although the Node environment can execute any JavaScript code it does not exactly behave like browser nor does it have a document or window object by default.
+Although the Node environment can execute any JavaScript code it does not exactly behave like browser nor does it have a document or a window object by default.
-In order to prevent creating a fake browser context for Node this module was extended to be compatible with PhantomJS.
+In order to prevent creating a fake browser context in Node this module was made compatible with PhantomJS.

 Individual module evaluation is aborted on encountering a script error.
-When running in Node all define() and require() calls preceeded by any browser specific code cannot be detected.
+When executed with Node.js all define() and require() calls preceeded by any browser specific code are not detected.
 Example:

 ```javascript